Download Fact Sheet

 - There is no cure for Parkinson’s.
 Treatment aims to slow progression.

-- 96 percent of people diagnosed with Parkinson’s are age 50 and older.
+- Most (96 percent) people diagnosed with Parkinson’s are age 50 and older.

 - There are five stages of Parkinson’s, each progressively more debilitating.